dx-ted-emea/bigdata-labs/Lab-3/README.md

 There are three main overheads in addition to production budget to consider when accounting for movie profit.

 * ***Production***:  These are production costs beyond labor, scenery, and material that are not accounted for in the production budget typically tend to be equivalent to an additional 15% of the production budget.
-* ***Distribution***: Most production companies do not deal directly with movie theaters they instead make arrangements with distributers who keep typically keep around 30% of what they receive from theaters.
+* ***Distribution***: Most production companies do not deal directly with movie theaters they instead make arrangements with distributers who typically keep around 30% of what they receive from theaters.
 * ***Marketing***: This number varies depending on the movie but tends to be an additional 10% to 15%.

 To account for these costs the standard rule of thumb is to calculate movie profit with the formula: